xwiki-contrib/jquery-sheet-amd/readme.md

     This is not complete, it's still in a proof of concept stage, tinkering will be needed.

+Type `./do` and the scripts will be linted and grouped into a common zip file.

 ## How to include it.

 This is it, get a checkout and try opening example.html for yourself.

+**NOTE:** You will need to copy jquery in to the jqs directory or provide a different path.

     <html>
     <head>